- Will NCARB-approved materials improve my chances to pass the ARE?

 - Where can I find ARE 5.0 study materials?

 NCARB’s ARE 5.0 Handbook includes a breakdown of each division, sample questions, suggested study resources, and more.
 You can also find real-time advice from NCARB’s experts on the ARE 5.0 Community, as well as exclusive prep videos on our YouTube channel.

 - When will I receive my score report?

-Results for all divisions are typically processed within two weeks of your test date.
+Results for all ARE 5.0 divisions are typically processed within 7 days of your test date.
 You’ll receive an email notification once your score has been processed and is available to view in your NCARB Record.
 Learn more about receiving your score.